2br-2b/StoryBot/README.md

 - Timing out loses one reputation point (manually skipping your turn does not cause a loss of reputation)
 - An admin can manually decrease a user's reputation

+## Safe Mode

+For those who need moderation, I'm working on it - look [here](https://github.com/2br-2b/StoryBot/issues?q=is%3Aissue+label%3Amoderation) to see the progress.
+I've started with adding "Safe Mode" to the bot.
+Safe Mode is __disabled by default__ and will do its best to filter out vulgar words and replace them with \*s.
+Safe Mode will likely do more in the future (check for links, etc), but it does not do anything of this sort yet.
+It is nowhere near perfect and can be circumvented rather easily, but I wanted to implement this optional feature as well as the Safe Mode toggle to start adding optional moderation features.

+Even if safe mode is activated, all language checking will be done locally (so your stories will not be sent off or processed by a third party).
+The current implementation is done thru the (better-profanity python library) [https://github.com/snguyenthanh/better_profanity], and even that lists some examples of how to circumvent it.
+My goal is not to prevent anyone from using profanity in their stories, but rather to give server operators the option to make it more inconvenient for trolls to use vulgarity.

+Moderation is still in a very early stage, so I always appreciate feedback on how its implemented, ideas on how it could be made better, and the like.

+To enable profanity filters, run `/configure setting:SafeModeEnabled value:true`

 ## Program Structure
 - [dm_listener.py](cogs/dm_listener.py) is in charge of interfacing the bot with Discord and is responsible for most of the logic that goes on
 - [file_manager.py](file_manager.py) is in charge of saving and modifying the story